Tire Care and Maintenance

 Displaying Tire Pressures

-Display tire pressures on the touchscreen by touching Model X. You can choose whether you want to display tire pressures using Bar or PSI by touching ..
+Tire pressures display on the touchscreen by touching Model X, in addition to what time your tire pressures were last measured.
+You can choose whether you want to display tire pressures using Bar or PSI by touching .
+The touchscreen also displays your vehicle's recommended cold tire pressures so you can easily determine how much to inflate your tires..
 The pressure of each tire displays in the visualization of your

 Maintaining Tire Pressures